deammion/Engr-Project/project_requirement/project-requirement.md

 ### 1.1 Purpose

-The Purpose of this project is to create a working prototype of a stand alone program capable of a reading, interpepting, and analyising HTTP source code with the intended purpose of preventing XSS, using nonce tags.
+The Purpose of this project is to create a working prototype of a stand alone program capable of reading, interpreting, and analyzing HTTP source code with the intended purpose of preventing XSS, using nonce tags.

 ### 1.2 Scope

-The scope of this project is to create a MITM proxy capable of reading and interperting HTTP responses to determine what script tags are safe and unsafe.
-This program will implement script fingerprinting using nonce for non-variable, and non-inline script tags, to prevent XSS attacks.
-Python unit test will be used to ensure the validity of the program we create.
+The scope of this project is to create a proxy module capable of reading and interpreting HTTP responses to determine what script tags are safe and unsafe.
+This program will implement script fingerprinting for non-variable, and non-inline script tags, to prevent XSS attacks.
+Python unit tests will be used to ensure the validity of the program we create.

 ### 1.3 Product overview
 #### 1.3.1 Product perspective

-The project will produce a proxy program that will be demonstrated to Red Shield which will assist with the development of their Red Core Shielding technology.
+The project will produce a proxy plugin that will be demonstrated to Red Shield which will assist with the development of their Red Core Shielding technology.
 The project does not need to directly access or use any of the components of the Red Core Shielding technology, nor does it need to be written in elixir, which is the native coding language used by Red Core Shielding technology.
 Red Shield will handle the conversion from python to elixir, once the project is completed.

-The project will produce a system which will interact with any host server implementing the proxy program.
-This interaction will not interfere with the host server or its standard functionality and the project team will ensure this, with the exception of an unsafe XSS tag being tagged, notified and added.
+The project will produce a proxy plugin that will intercept requests and responses to a target web application.
+This interaction will not interfere with the host server or its standard functionality and the project team will ensure this, with the exception of an unsafe XSS tag being tagged, notified and nonces added.

 The product will function in two stages.
 The first stage being the collection stage and the second being the operational stage.